ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Add non-wording section explaining why `aligned_accessor` has no `explicit` constructor from less to more alignment

+    * Add Compiler Explorer link with full implementation and demo

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.